CCBDA-UPC/Assignments-2025/Lab05.md

 <a name="Tasks56" />

-## Task 5.6: Deploy the target web app
+## Task 5.6: Deploy the production version of the web app in Docker

 Although this is a great start in containerizing the application, you’ll need to make a number of improvements to get it ready for production.

 - The CMD `manage.py` is only meant for development purposes and should be changed for a [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) server.